tharumbun/sandbox/src/data/blog/ricoh-griiix-review.md

 * **Customizability**: You can tweak the JPEG recipes, assign custom functions, and save presets.
 * **Snap Focus**: A killer feature for fast-paced shooting, especially in busy streets.

-### What Could Be Better
+### What could be better

 * **Battery Life**: You'll need a spare.
 It drains faster than I’d like.
 And it can get hot easily.
+(Tip: I don't use its Bluetooth, Wi-Fi; I prefer to transfer photo files from SD card to my computer via cable)
 * **No Viewfinder**: Not a dealbreaker, but in bright sunlight, the LCD can be hard to see.
 * **Menu System**: A bit clunky at first, though customizable buttons help ease the pain.

-### Some Essential Accessories:
+### Some essential accessories:

-* **Screen Protector**: A glass screen protector is widely recommended to safeguard the LCD from scratches and smudges.
+* **Screen protector**: A glass screen protector is widely recommended to safeguard the LCD from scratches and smudges.

-* **Wrist Strap**: Many users prefer a simple wrist strap, such as Gordy's wrist loop, for secure handling without adding bulk.
+* **Wrist strap**: Many users prefer a simple wrist strap, such as Gordy's wrist loop, for secure handling without adding bulk.

-* **Extra Batteries**: While some users find the GR IIIx's battery sufficient for a day's use, others suggest carrying an extra battery for extended shooting sessions.
+* **Extra batteries**: While some users find the GR IIIx's battery sufficient for a day's use, others suggest carrying an extra battery for extended shooting sessions.

-* **Carrying Case/Pouch**: A protective case or pouch is advised to shield the camera from dust and scratches, especially when stored in a bag.
+* **Carrying case/pouch**: A protective case or pouch is advised to shield the camera from dust and scratches, especially when stored in a bag.

 The [Ricoh GR IIIx](https://www.amazon.com/dp/B09GL1L694?tag=thrm08-20) isn’t trying to be everything.
 It’s not a zoom camera, not built for sports or wildlife, and not meant for those who want full manual lens control.
 But for everyday photography, street shooting, and quiet documentation of your surroundings, it’s a beautiful tool.